Both Trump and Biden’s plans for oil industry could be disastrous, experts worry

 “About 17% of America’s oil production is from off shore in the Gulf of Mexico.
 And another tremendous amount of production happens on federal lands,” said Sommers.

-Sommers says a recent report by API shows losing access to federal lands and offshore waters would result in nearly one million jobs lost by 2022.
+Sommers says a recent report by API shows losing access to federal lands and offshore waters would result in nearly one million jobs lost over the next two years.

 “Energy prices would go up, your economic security would go down, but the implications from a national security perspective would be tremendous as well,” he added.